myminseok/pivotal-docs/custom-tanzu-java-buildpack.md

 ## Prerequisites
-1) prepare a linux jumpbox: this guild will use tanzu opsmanager v3.2.1 as a jumpbox.
+1) prepare a linux jumpbox: this guide will use tanzu opsmanager v3.2.1 as a jumpbox.
   - latest ruby installed
   - accessible  https://rubygems.org/ or equivalent to install bundle